bonitasoft/bonita-portal-look-and-feel/README.md

 # Bonita Portal Look And Feel

+Bonita look and feel used by Bonita portal.